Dnyanshree/TicketService/README.md

 1. Download/Clone the project from here:
     https://github.com/Dnyanshree/TicketServiceProject
 2. Open Command prompt and goto location on your machine where TicketService folder is located
+3. 3.
+Run Command: `mvn compile`
+     Make sure you get BUILD SUCCESS
 3. Run Command: `mvn package`
      Make sure you get BUILD SUCCESS
      This command will build jar file of this project in the Target folder of the project and also run the test cases
 4. Finally, to run the project, run command:
     `java -cp target/TicketService-0.0.1.jar com.dnyanshree.TicketService.TicketServiceApp`